-MCO'S KINROSS APPRECIATION COOKOUT DRAWS A LARGE NUMBER OF COS rections staff members came to the Kinross appreciation cookout last week.
+MCO'S KINROSS APPRECIATION COOKOUT DRAWS A LARGE NUMBER OF COS bers came to the Kinross appreciation cookout last week.

-Nearly 200 officers and other cor-
+Nearly 200 officers and other corrections staff mem-

 MCO Executive Board and staff thanked members in person for their dedication, professionalism, and bravery during the riot last month.
 We can't say thank you enough.